PhilT/minifake/README.md

 # MiniFake

-Simple fakes with contract tests inspired by RSpec, Bogus and work by JB Rainsberger.
+Simple fakes with contract tests inspired by RSpec, Bogus and works by JB Rainsberger.

 ## Synopsis